 One important issue is the selection of models to be used.
 Our aim is to select models that encompass the range of conventional views regarding the dynamics of the US economy.
 The MMB includes 61 estimated models of the United States, which suits our objectives well.
 It also includes 43 calibrated models, of which we include the ones that are calibrated to US economic dynamics.
 The database also includes a small set of multi-country models.
 We retain those multi-country models that were intended to capture open economy aspects of the US economy, eight in total.
 Finally, while the bulk of the models in the MMB are linear rational expectations models, we include 11 calibrated or estimated models of the US economy that employ adaptive learning.

 Because we are interested in analyzing as much of the modern modeling literature as practicable, our inclination in curation is to retain as many models from the MMB as possible.
-Even so, we drop a number of models from our analysis, for a variety of reasons.
+Even so, we drop several models from our analysis, for a variety of reasons.
 First, some papers include more than one version of the model under study, often to serve as the benchmark for an added model feature, or to match the model to different scenarios.
 In such cases, we include only one model in our analysis, choosing the version of the model upon which the paper in question was focused so long as that model was suited to our examination of the effects of monetary policy shocks.
 Second, some of the models with adaptive learning were derived from a rational expectations counterpart.
 In those cases, we include the adaptive learning model only if the learning mechanism affected the impulse-response functions in a material way.
-Finally, we found that a few of the models could not be solved with our monetary policy rules and so had to be dropped.
+Finally, some models could not be solved under some of our monetary policy rules, so no results were available for those cases.
 Ultimately, in our full sample we used 75 models, which with our policy rules resulted in 217 observations for the quantitative measures derived from our policy experiments.
 See Appendix A for a list of the models included in the analysis.

 3.2 The policy rules